Last updated on February 9th, 2023.

 But before we go on…

-While this is a great recipe for a layer cake and the cake is moist and tender, please note that this cake has a strong chocolate flavor and it is a very rich, fudgy brownie cake and denser than the average chocolate cake.
+While this is an excellent recipe for a layer cake, and the cake is moist and tender, please note that it has an intense chocolate flavor and is a very rich, fudgy brownie cake and denser than the average chocolate cake.

-Note: the full ingredients list including measurements you can find below on the recipe card.
+Note: You can find the whole ingredients list, including measurements, below on the recipe card.

-While the cake calls for rather simple ingredients, it is important that you’ll use high-quality unsweetened chocolate and cocoa powder.
-I used Scharffen Berger (not sponsored, not affiliated), the quality is always great and I just love their large bricks of chocolate.
+While the cake calls for relatively simple ingredients, it is essential that you’ll use high-quality unsweetened chocolate and cocoa powder.
+Like in this Black Forest Brownie recipe, I used Scharffen Berger (not sponsored, not affiliated), the quality is always excellent, and I love their large bricks of chocolate.